 - Email Address

 You’ll also need to choose a username and a strong password.

 2. Verify Your Identity

-As eToro is regulated by the FCA, the platform must comply with all relevant UK laws on anti-money laundering.
+As eToro is authorised and regulated by the Financial Conduct Authority, the platform must comply with all relevant UK laws on anti-money laundering.
 This means that you will need to pass a basic KYC (Know Your Customer) process in order to verify your identity.